All About Chess Pieces (Symbolism, Shape & Design)

 3. The Rook is the Fortress

-The Rook Symbolism is based around the name that is often used partially incorrectly for the piece; that being ‘Castle’, Although the term Castle is used when the special move with the King whereby they switch sides is utilised.
+The Rook Symbolism is based around the name that is often used partially incorrectly for the piece; that being ‘Castle’, Although the term Castle is used when the special move with the King whereby they switch sides is utilized.

-The rook is the castle, the walls, the protectorate of the city and in being so, is the only piece not representative of a living thing.
-Every country, or medieval estate would have it’s royalty who were protected within the walled city or castle.
+The rook is the castle, the walls, the protectorate of the city, and in being so, is the only piece not representative of a living thing.
+Every country or medieval estate would have its royalty who were protected within the walled city or castle.

 4. The Bishop is The Religious Representative

 The Bishop represents the church, an important and very powerful entity throughout history and even today if you think about it.
 Religion was arguably more important during the developing years of the game of chess, and so it stands to reason that it would play a part in the game of life that chess could be deemed to represent.
 The bishop is a highly placed member of the church and stands to reason they should hold court with royalty and in matters of conflict

 5. The Knight Both Attacks, Defends and Jumps